TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

   - Storefront (visible for customer/employee role).
   - Purchases (visible for supervisor/admin roles).
   - Admin.

+- The app header shall include a user actions menu containing a Logout action that is available for all authenticated users.

+- Navigation content shall be role-dependent.
+At minimum, the observed baseline combinations are:
+  - Admin: About, Inventory, Purchases, Statistics, Admin.
+  - Approver/Supervisor: About, Inventory, Purchases, Statistics (no Admin).
+  - Customer/Employee: About, Storefront only.

 - Selecting a menu entry shall navigate to the associated view and update the visible content accordingly.